-Once a company has been added to the portfolio, our team conduct ongoing analysis.
+Once a company has been added to the portfolio, our team conducts ongoing analysis.
 We will sell a holding if we believe that the company's underlying quality is deteriorating or if there has been a fundamental change to the investment case or management.
-We will get things wrong.

 In summary, we invest in well managed, high quality, growing companies bought at sensible valuations.
 We keep turnover and transaction costs low and follow our companies closely over many years.
 We would rather pay more for a higher quality, more predictable company that can be valued with greater certainty.
-Finally, we align ourselves with our investors by investing meaningful amounts of our own money alongside yours.
+Finally, we align our interests with our investors by investing meaningful amounts of our own money alongside yours.
 We are significant shareholders in the Trust.